word-up/react_styleguide/README.md

 ## Spacing and Code Indentation
   * Use 2 spaces and indent using spaces

-## Comments
+## Code Comments and Inline Documentation
-  * Use backslack // comments when necessary
+  * Use backslash // comments when necessary
-  * For todos use `//TODO: (From Mark) hookup Ajax to rest server` for vs highlight
+  * For todos use the format //TODO: with the person responsible and reason `//TODO: (From Mark) hookup Ajax to rest server`

 ## React
 #### Add `propTypes` to every components
   * It helps others to use the component easily and also help to catch some errors quickly.